|hope college > academic > neuroscience|

 Hope College offers an interdisciplinary minor program in neuroscience that is open to all students at Hope College.
 Neuroscience is one of the fastest growing interdisciplinary fields of study, combining biology, chemistry, computer science, psychology, physics, mathematics, and philosophy.
 The neuroscience program at Hope College is founded on one of its greatest strengths, its research program, and promotes the process of discovery and inquiry-based learning.
 The program is designed to meet the following objectives:

 The neuroscience minor is structured on the existing disciplinary course infrastructures, thus allowing students to tailor their own specialized program to match their interests.
-The minor consists of a total of 21 credit hours, including four core neuroscience courses listed below and flagged courses from multiple disciplines.
+The minor consists of a total of 23 credit hours, including three core neuroscience courses listed below and flagged courses from multiple disciplines.

 The core courses will consist of: